RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 The Bible uses the word 'saints' to mean all Christians (Romans 1:6-7).
 From the earliest times, Christians looked at good examples of other Christians, whose lives really showed the love of Christ.
 The lives of the Apostles were studied because it was believed they showed how a Christian should live.
 Those who were killed just because they were Christians were called 'martyrs'.
 The name means 'witnesses', because they showed how important Jesus was to them.

 The courage of the early martyrs gave courage to others.
 The early church grew because of the brave example of these martyrs.
-One of the early church leaders, Tertullian, said, "The blood of the martyrs is seed" because of this growth.
+One of the early church leaders, The early Christian author Tertullian, said, "The blood of the martyrs is seed" because of this growth.

 Many Christians still look at martyrs and other outstanding Christians to help them to know how they should live.
-From every century there are shining examples of the Christian life, and, unfortunately, of Christians who have been killed simply because they were Christians.
+From every century there are shining examples of the Christian life and of Christians who have been killed simply because they were Christians.
 More than twice as many people died for the faith in the 20th century as in the previous 19 centuries combined.

 There are more saints than there are days to remember them, so the others are remembered on 1st November: All Saints Day.